rm-hull/turmites/README.md

 yield the expected output, whereas **Firefox 20.0a1** does.
 This might be down to any of the following

-* the linux flgrx graphics drivers,
+* the linux fglrx graphics drivers,

 * the chocolate factory's implementation of _Canvas.getImageData()_.